What to Know Before Buying a House in the Country

 Can You Use the Property in the Way You Want?

 Owners of rural properties are more likely to want to use their property for a variety of uses (not just residential).
-If you buy some country acreage, for example, you might consider raising livestock or growing crops.
+If you buy some country acreage, for example, you might be hoping to raise livestock or grow crops.
 Whether you can carry out your desired uses depends on the zoning ordinances affecting the property.

 City neighborhoods are ordinarily zoned "residential."
 A rural property, however, might have a "residential," "rural," "farmland," or even "environmentally sensitive" zoning classification.